 Stay connected and top of mind

-In addition to calendar invites and email reminders, there are other effective ways to stay top of mind with decision-makers before a sales appointment.
+In addition to calendar invites and email appointment reminders, there are other effective ways to stay top of mind with decision-makers before a sales appointment.
 For example, sales representatives can send a LinkedIn connection request prior to the meeting.
 This is an opportunity to build credibility and establish a more personal relationship.
 Prospects can identify with common connections in your professional network, work experience or affiliations.
 People buy from people and this creates an additional element of interest and commitment.

 If you’re already connected, review your audience’s recent posts or company page and “like” or make insightful comments.
 This activity usually results in a return comment or profile view for your sales rep or company.